-Internal audits are an important component of any organisation’s quality management strategy.
-In addition, ISO 9001 internal audit requirements must be met by organizations hoping to comply with the standard.
+Internal audits are an important part of any organization’s quality management strategy.
+Your organization must meet ISO 9001 internal audit requirements to be compliant with the standard.

 The value of internal audits

-ISO 9001 is the requirement standard of the ISO 9000 family of standards.
-It outlines the guidelines that an organisation must follow in implementing and maintaining a quality management system.
+ISO 9001 outlines the guidelines that an organization must follow in implementing and maintaining a quality management system.
 This includes conducting internal audits at regular intervals.

-The results of internal audits clarify the organisation’s compliance with requirements and provide guidance for corrective action as necessary.
+The results of internal audits provide an impartial evaluation of your organization’s compliance and provide guidance for corrective action as necessary.

 A systematic, independent and documented process